Roshu-313/python-portfolio/project4-ai-agent/README.md

 This project is intentionally built from scratch to demonstrate understanding of agent internals rather than relying on frameworks.

-Frameworks are easy to learn.
-Agent thinking is the real skill.
+Frameworks can be learned quickly — agent thinking takes time.